ZacharyMenefee/Twitter-Sentiment-Analysis/README.md

 # Getting Started with my Twitter Sentiment Analysis Application

 In light of basic development for this project being finished I wanted to update the readme file to represent changes that have been made.
 Twitter Sentiment Analysis at a base level is a simple web application to provide parsed results from the Azure Sentiment Analysis API based on recieved twitter data queried 10 tweets at a time through recent searches.
-This project was completed as a capstone project for the Code Louisville Program's Javascript cohort and is currently being hosted here https://code-louisville.herokuapp.com/.
+This project was completed as a capstone project for the Code Louisville Program's Javascript cohort and is currently being hosted here.
 In that vein, it contains the following features:

 - Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX) -> Achieved to fetch data from my own API using an call through the Axios library, all calls to Twitter and Azure use external clients on the server side.